-This instructable is for making a sustainable electric coffee maker.
+This instructable is for making an electric coffee maker.
 Nearly all components are from readymade diy parts & materials, so if any part ever breaks, you can repair or replace it.
 The parts from the casing were printed using Filabot filament, which is made out of recycled plastic.
 Other parts are made by casting local waste aluminum (such as cans, aluminum foil and chips from cnc milling aluminum).
 There is no glue used so you can always disassemble and reuse/recycle every part.
 So when I would ever get tired of coffee, I can send back my 3D-printed parts to Filabot (they have a recycling service) and I can remelt and reuse the aluminum for new projects.
 I tried using as much locally produced parts as possible and using as many components as possible which are not related to a specific model or product.

 I made everything by learning from online tutorials, by using as much scrap material as possible and by utilizing the local fablab: Fablab Genk.